Vacuum solutions in the Einstein-Aether Theory: Analysis of the energy conditions

 Here again we must have $\beta\leq 0$ in order to ensure a non-negative energy density.
-In addition with the condition $\beta>-2$, this solution is restricted to the interval $-2<\beta\leq 0$.
-The energy conditions are given by
+In addition with the {conditions imposed by equation (\ref{Bt0}) we must have $-2<\beta\leq 0$ ($k\le 0$) or $\beta < -2$ ($k\geq 0$).} The energy conditions are given by

-Therefore, all the energy conditions are satisfied for the aether's component for the solution corresponding the vacuum for the matter and besides that $\rho_{aether}$ and $p_{aether}$ decreases over time. {In the context of the GR theory it could be interpreted as a non-acelerated expansion cosmological solution.}
+Therefore, {in this case where there is no matter} the aether's component satisfy all the energy conditions and both $\rho_{aether}$ and $p_{aether}$ decreases over time.
+In the context of the GR theory it could be interpreted as a non-accelerated expansion cosmological solution.